 Now, where to buy online?
 Check price and availability on:

-As of 2021, there are not many obvious competitors for this segment of action/gimbal cams with mini control sticks for creative videography.
+As of 2022, there are not many obvious competitors for this segment of action/gimbal cams with mini control sticks for creative videography.

 Be that as it may, this is an excellent handheld camera that does all the functions, although it doesn’t differ much from the first model in the DJI Osmo Pocket line.